angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

  - The size of the cell pointer array
  - The size of the cell content block

-We also will need to account for the reserved bytes when we are able to account for the database configuration, but for now this should give us plenty to think about.
+We also will need to account for the reserved bytes when we are able to account for the database configuration, but we can factor that logic into the size of the cell content block to simplify this operation.
 The `to_bytes` function will serialize the cell content and pointers, serialize the node header, calculate and create the null byte space in the middle, and return those items formatted in a contiguous block.
 The output should be the size of a database page, so if it's not we can also halt and notify ourselves if it's not.

 Visualizing the layout using the above example, we can imagine that bytes 0-7 will be occupied by the header, bytes 9-11 are occupied by the cell pointer array, and bytes 25-31 are occupied by the cell content block.